EstherPlomp/TNW-PhD-Newsletters/README.md

 # Open Methods
 - PLOS ONE introduced two new publication formats: [Lab Protocols and Study Protocols!](https://theplosblog.plos.org/2021/02/submit-your-lab-and-study-protocols-plos-one/)
+- Did your recent experiment fail?
+[This Twitter post](https://twitter.com/IamKhanPhD/status/1450815000222838784) or a more serious [blogpost on negative results](https://medium.com/psychphdpathway/emptying-psychologys-file-drawer-6909cf6b7eb) are for you.
+Note that you can still publish on these experiments through journals such as the [Journal of Trial and Error](https://www.jtrialerror.com/) and [Experimental Results](https://www.cambridge.org/core/journals/experimental-results).
+- You can also **share your methods** through platforms such as [protocols.io](https://www.protocols.io/).
+See this feature on ‘[Five keys to writing a reproducible lab protocol](https://www.nature.com/articles/d41586-021-02428-3)’ for some pointers.

 # Open Science
 - [Open Science Community Delft](https://osc-delft.github.io/)